earthonion/Netflix-JS-Inject/README.md

 > This will wipe your M.2 drive.

 > [!NOTE]
 > For the current M.2 drives, Windows is required.
-Append their names with `Windows_Only` for clarity.

 #### Step 1: Download Required Software
 - Download **HDD Raw Copy Tool** from: